saule1508/saule1508.github.io/2016-07-28-patch-oracle-12.1.0.2.md

 -12.1.0.2.160719 (Jul 2016) Grid Infrastructure Patch Set Update (GI PSU): 23273629 -OJVM PATCH SET UPDATE 12.1.0.2.160719: 23177536

-the first patch, 23273629, will do both the GI HOME and the DB HOME, in a rolling fashion (so all nodes).
-The second patch is a bit involved on the RAC, it requires a complete downtime and it requires to run datapatch in startup upgrade mode with the parameter cluster_database set to false (the readme is good).
+the first patch, 23273629, will patch both the GI HOME and the DB HOME.
+It must be executed on one node after the other.

+The second patch is a bit involved on the RAC, it requires a complete downtime and it requires to run datapatch in startup upgrade mode with the parameter cluster_database set to false (this is all explained in the readme).

 ===opatch utility